 She is an active volunteer and community activist with Plymouth Energy Community, but also with Transition Plymouth; Stonehouse Timebank; Stonehouse Action; Take A Part; Food Bank; Friends of Ham Woods and Little Patch of Ground Efford.

 In 2014, Barbara was awarded 2014 UK Community Energy ‘Volunteer of the Year’ Award.
 Barbara was a founder Director of PEC and has served on the Board since 2013.
-She is currently Deputy Chair and is also a Director of PEC Renewables.
+She is currently Deputy Chair.

 Charlotte recently returned to her home city of Plymouth after a decade of working in national policy, advocacy and research roles in London.

 Currently the South West Area Manager for the Royal Society of Arts, Manufacturing and Commerce, she served for three years as Policy Director for national trade body techUK, representing the interests of the UK technology industry to policy-makers at local, national and international level.
 Charlotte serves on the Smart London Board for Sadiq Khan, Mayor of London, which includes energy infrastructure as part of the Smart London plan.
 In 2017, she was awarded #36 most influential women in UK tech by Computer Weekly.